Israelis stage 'day of resistance' against judicial overhaul

 "We will continue to protest in the streets until the complete cancellation of the judicial overhaul," he told AFP.

-If approved in second and third readings later this month -- before parliament's summer recess -- this key clause of the reform package will become law.
+If approved in second and third readings, it will become the first major component of the reform package to become law.

 Other proposed measures include giving politicians a greater say in the appointment of judges.